kumarlabgit/ESL-PSC/fast_scan_rs/README.md

   when both are present.
 * `analysis_species` (list of strings, optional): species in the convergence analysis.
   Required when using ancestral reconstruction to identify the MRCA node.
+* `require_unambiguous_mrca` (boolean, optional, default `false`): when true, sites where ancestral reconstruction yields multiple equally parsimonious residues are excluded from CCS detection.
+By default (false), such ambiguous sites are evaluated using the set of possible ancestral states: a site counts as convergent if controls match any possible ancestral state while convergent species share a derived residue not in the ancestral set.

 ## Output format